 - those with other sexually transmitted diseases (STDs)

-Some people choose to get tested for HIV fairly regularly even if they are not at higher risk for the infection, especially if they have had a new sexual partner or work in healthcare situations.
+Some people choose to get tested for HIV fairly regularly, for example, if they have a new sexual partner or work in healthcare situations.

-There is no special preparation for the ELISA or Western blot tests.
-Both tests are simple blood tests.
+There is no special preparation for the ELISA test.
+It is a simple blood test.

 Risks and considerations

-There are very few physical risks to consider for either of these tests.
+There are very few physical risks to consider for these tests.

 When using the ELISA test for HIV screening, it is important to be aware of the window of exposure.
-It is possible to take the ELISA test too soon after exposure for the body to produce enough antibodies to cause a positive result, even though the virus is present.
+If the ELISA test is done too soon after exposure, the body will not have produced enough antibodies to cause a positive result, even though the virus may be present.